 - goitrogens – affect thyroid function and metabolism

-The nutritional benefits of soaking my nuts.
+The nutritional benefits of soaking nuts

 - Encourage production of healthful bacteria to support good digestion and immune health.

-- Increase bio-availability (what your body can absorb) of vitamins especially the B vitamins needed to convert glucose from our food into ATP- the body's currency of energy.
+- Increase bio-availability (what your body can absorb) of vitamins, especially the B vitamins needed to convert glucose from our food into ATP, the body’s currency of energy.

-- Break down some proteins to make digestion easier and protein more absorbable
+- Breakdown some proteins to make digestion easier and protein more absorbable.

-- Increase bio-availability of minerals
+- Increase bio-availability of minerals.

-How long do my nuts soak for?
+How long do nuts soak for?